fusepoolP3/p3-osm-transformer/README.md

        schema:addressLocality "Giglio Porto" ;
        schema:addressCountry "IT" .

 The triple store is indexed whenever a new graph is added to it so that it is possible to make a keyword search.
 The addresses sent by the client are searched in the triple store in order to retrieve the geographic coordinates.
-The original RDF data and the coordinates are sent back to the client.
+The address with its geocoordinates is sent back to the client in RDF if one is found.

 ## Try it out
 Compile and start the transformer as described in the next section.
 The following command invokes the transformer on some test-data: